 Energy Systems & Design

-Small package water turbine generator capable of generating DC power from a running water source.
+The Watter Buddy is a small package water turbine generator capable of generating DC power from a running water source.

-Global sales.
+Worldwide.
 Interview with representative

-Energy Systems & Design Interview with representative
+Energy Systems & Design.
+Interview with representative

-Mass produced Interview with representative
+Mass produced.
+Interview with representative

-~100 Interview with representative
+Approximately 100 as of 2018.
+Interview with representative

 See performance charts below.